pmndrs/react-spring/readme.md

 // React-native
 import { Spring, ... } from 'react-spring/dist/native'

-// And other target or platform import { Spring, ... } from 'react-spring/dist/universal'
+// Any other target or platform import { Spring, ... } from 'react-spring/dist/universal'
 ```